A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: INTRODUCTION

-Added or omitted-variable approaches to sensitivity analysis, e.g., Model (\ref{model: imbens sens model}), have at least three desirable features.
-First, it is seamlessly integrated to the primary analysis.
-In fact, as stated above, the primary analysis is restored by choosing $(\delta, \gamma) = (0, 0)$.
-Second, sensitivity parameters of the model are highly intuitive, transparent, and easy to communicate, and the number of sensitivity parameters is small.
-Third, when empirical researchers have in mind some particular unmeasured confounder $U = U^\ast$ and can specify its distribution in the population, say from some external data source, Model (\ref{model: imbens sens model}) can be directly employed to assess robustness of causal conclusions to such an unmeasured confounder.
+Added or omitted-variable approaches to sensitivity analysis, e.g., Model \eqref{model: imbens sens model}, have at least three desirable features.
+First, they are seamlessly integrated to the primary analysis based on modeling potential outcomes.
+In fact, the primary analysis is restored by setting $(c_\delta, c_\gamma) = (0, 0)$.
+Second, sensitivity parameters of the model are intuitive, transparent, and easy to communicate, and the number of sensitivity parameters is small.
+Third, when empirical researchers have in mind some particular unmeasured confounder $U = U^\ast$ and can specify the distribution in the population, say from some external data source, Model (\ref{model: imbens sens model}) can be directly employed to assess robustness of causal conclusions to such an unmeasured confounder.